Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

-Your child's caregiver will ask about your child's symptoms and when they started.
-He will examine your child and listen to his heart.
+Your child's healthcare provider will ask about your child's symptoms and when they started.
+The provider will examine your child and listen to his or her heart.
 There is no specific test to diagnose KD.
 Your child may need any of the following tests:

-- An EKG records your child's heart rhythm and how fast his heart beats.
+- An EKG records your child's heart rhythm and how fast his or her heart beats.
 It is used to check for heart damage.

-- An x-ray, echocardiogram, CT scan, or MRI may be used to help caregivers see your child's heart and blood vessels.
+- An x-ray, echocardiogram, CT scan, or MRI may be used to help healthcare providers see your child's heart and blood vessels.
 Your child may be given contrast dye before these tests.
-Tell the caregiver if your child has ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if your child has ever had an allergic reaction to contrast dye.
 Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if your child has any metal in or on his body.
+Tell the healthcare provider if your child has any metal in or on his or her body.